 TMC has a credit agreement with TMP Finance (the "Credit Agreement") which includes an "Acquisition Facility," a non-revolving term loan facility, and a "Construction Facility," a revolving construction credit facility, to be used primarily to finance the TMEP construction.
-The facilities have an interest rate of 5% on amounts drawn and a standby fee of 0.065% on the unadvanced portion.
+The facilities have an interest rate of 5% on amounts outstanding.
 The facilities mature on the earlier of the maturity date, which is August 29, 2025, and in the event of certain changes in ownership.